RAF Fauld explosion

 A nearby reservoir containing 450000 m3 of water was obliterated in the incident, along with several buildings including a complete farm.
 Flooding caused by the destruction of the reservoir added to the damage caused by the explosion.

-The exact death toll is uncertain; it is believed that about 70 people died in the explosion and resulting flood.
+A combination of the power of the explosion and wartime censorship in the UK means that the exact death toll is uncertain; it is believed that about 70 people died in the explosion and resulting flood.

 Cause

 The cause of the disaster was not made clear at the time, as the British government did not want enemy governments and military to know the extent of the disaster.
 There had been staff shortages, a management position had remained empty for a year, and 189 inexperienced Italian prisoners of war were working in the mines at the time of the accident.

-There were also equipment shortages, a lack of worker training, multiple agencies in the mine resulting in a lack of an organised chain of command, and pressure from British government and military to increase work speed for the war effort which resulted in safety regulations being overlooked.
+There were also equipment shortages, a lack of worker training, multiple agencies in the mine resulting in a lack of an organised chain of command, and pressure from British government and military to increase work rate for the war effort which resulted in safety regulations being overlooked.
 In 1974, it was announced that the cause of the explosion was probably a site worker removing a detonator from a live bomb using a brass chisel, rather than a wooden batten, resulting in sparks.
 An eyewitness testified that he had seen a worker using brass chisels, in direct contravention of the regulations in force.